ByungJun25/spring-instant/spring-security-instant/README.md

         </details>

-    2. permission-urls - you can set the URLs per Authority.
+    2. permission-urls - you can set the authority per URLs.

         <details>
         <summary>Example - Click to expand.</summary>